-The Parliament building at Stormont, Belfast was built between 1927 and 1932.
-It is a B+ Listed Neo Classical building, and was built from Portland Limestone and Mourne Granite.
-The ground floor has square rusticated columns supporting six giant iconic columns and a pediment which covers office accommodation below.
+Stormont Parliament Buildings, Belfast was built between 1927 and 1932.
+Designed by Arnold Thornley it is a Portland Limestone and Mourne Granite structure.
+The impressive B+ Listed building is a Neo Classical four storey building with a basement and Portico.
+The ground floor has square rusticated columns supporting six giant iconic columns and a pediment which covers office accommodation.

-The steel reinforced concrete roof of the pediment had been allowing water ingress for some time and as a result the steel had been corroding, causing cracking and spalling in the concrete.
-However, since the building was in constant use consideration had to be given to the disruption potential of carrying out major repairs.
+The steel reinforced roof of the pediment had been allowing water ingress for some time and as result the steel had been corroding and causing cracking and spalling in the concrete.

-To minimise disturbance, including noise generation, CPT designed a solution requiring minimal concrete removal.
-The work was carried out quickly and efficiently and the area handed back to the main contractor on schedule ready for an internal fit out.
+The repair work was carried out quickly and efficiently and the building was handed back to the main contractor on time and ready for internal fit out.